Chia-Network/chia-docs/docs/farming/pool-farming.md

 A crypto community site lists all upcoming Chia pools: https://miningpoolstats.stream/chia

-## Can I advertise my pool in Keybase?
+## Can I advertise my pool in Discord?

-You can only advertise your pool in Keybase @chia_network.public#pools once a day.
+You can only advertise your pool in Discord #Promote-community-projects once a day.
 If you're spammy, mods will warn you and then ban you if you persist.

 ## Why shouldn't I join the original Hpool pool?